 The sooner you speak with a lawyer, the stronger your case will be.
 Evidence is freshest in the days and weeks after the crash.

-Steps to Take After a Car Accident in Springfield, MO
+What to Do Right After a Car Accident in Springfield, MO

 If you have been in a car accident, these steps can help protect your health and your legal rights: